Pros and Cons of Rapid Detox Centers

 In effect, rapid detox centers combine the best of the “cold turkey” approach with the benefits gained via traditional approaches.
 Once patients complete the rapid detox procedure, the body’s dependency on opiates has been broken.

 Rather than go through a one to two month detox program, a person can detox from opiates within a day’s time.
-As the distressing withdrawal effects associated with opiate detox account for why so many addicts keep using, this pain-free method offers addicts an easy, painless way to make it through this most difficult stage in the recovery process.
+As the distressing withdrawal effects associated with opiate detox account for why so many people keep using, this pain-free method offers individuals an easy, painless way to make it through this most difficult stage in the recovery process.

 Undergoing rapid detox without follow-up treatment increases your risk of relapse.

-Since rapid detox centers often make use of anesthesia as part of the detox treatment process, the procedure does pose certain health and safety risks overall.
-Anytime a person goes under anesthesia, there’s always a risk of complications regardless of the type of procedure being done.
+Since rapid detox centers often make use of anesthesia as part of the detox treatment process, the procedure poses certain health and safety risks.
+Any time a person goes under anesthesia, there’s always a risk of complications regardless of the type of procedure being done.

-Consequently, people who have serious medical conditions will be disqualified as viable candidates for the rapid detox, according to the University of Colorado.
-People diagnosed with liver failure cannot undergo rapid detox because of the strain this procedure places on the body.
+Consequently, people who have serious medical conditions will be disqualified as viable candidates for the rapid detox.
+For example, people diagnosed with liver failure cannot undergo rapid detox because of the strain this procedure places on the body.

 People struggling with chronic opiate addictions often digress into other forms of drug use in order to enhance the effects of opiates.
 The effects of different types of addictive drugs on the body don’t bode well for procedures involving anesthesia.
 This means, people with multiple addictions do not make good candidates for rapid detox center treatment.

-With rapid detox being a fairly new treatment approach in the addictions field, there are no established standards of care in place to ensure the safety of the procedure as well as the safety of the patient.
-Likewise, no national licensing requirements exist to ensure healthcare professionals have the necessary knowledge and experience to perform rapid detox procedures.
-As a new treatment approach, no specific training yet exists to prepare rapid detox center providers for the many complications that may result from the procedure.
+Because rapid detox is a newer treatment approach in the addictions field, there are fewer established standards of care in place to ensure the safety of the procedure as well as the safety of the patient.

-As rapid detox center program approaches offer an alternative means of detox treatment, no insurance carriers currently cover the procedure.
+Additionally, insurance carriers typically won’t cover the procedure.
 On average, a rapid detox center procedure can run anywhere from $15,000 to $20,000.
-As a result, only people able to afford the costs associated with this type of detox treatment can benefit from it.
+As a result, many people can’t afford to get this type of treatment.

 Rapid detox center proponents claim incredibly high success rates that are likely to be too good to be true considering the widespread damage opiate addictions leave in their wake.
 Some rapid detox centers claim a 100 percent success rate.
 In actuality, these numbers may be true; however, the ultimate success of any one treatment intervention depends on long-range outcomes rather than short-term success rates.